-,, 1 2 4.
-Processing activity.
-A single data protection assessment may address a comparable set of processing operations that include similar activities.
-3 4 5 6 7 5.
-Reciprocity.
-If a controller conducts a data protection assessment for the purpose of complying with another applicable law or regulation, the data protection assessment satisfies the requirements established in this section if the data protection assessment is reasonably similar in scope and effect to the data protection assessment that would otherwise be conducted pursuant to this section.
-8 9 6.
-Application.
-A controller is not required to conduct a data protection assessment under this section for any processing activity created or initiated before July 1, 2025.
-10 §9609.
-De-identified and pseudonymous data 11 12 1.
-De-identified data requirements.
-A controller in possession of de-identified data shall: 13 14 A. Take reasonable measures to ensure that the data cannot be associated with an individual; 15 16 B. Publicly commit to maintaining and using de-identified data without attempting to re-identify the data; and 17 18 C. Contractually obligate recipients of the de-identified data to comply with all provisions of this chapter.
-19 20 2.
+§9609.
+De-identified and pseudonymous data

+- 1. De-identified data requirements.
+A controller in possession of de-identified data shall: - A. Take reasonable measures to ensure that the data cannot be associated with an individual; - B. Publicly commit to maintaining and using de-identified data without attempting to re-identify the data; and - C. Contractually obligate recipients of the de-identified data to comply with all provisions of this chapter. - 2.
 De-identified data and pseudonymous re-identification of data.
-Nothing in this chapter may be construed to require a controller or processor to: 21 A. Re-identify de-identified data or pseudonymous data; or 22 23 24 B. Maintain data in identifiable form, or collect, obtain, retain or access data or technology, in order to be capable of associating an authenticated consumer request with personal data.
-25 26 27 3.
+This chapter may not be construed to require a controller or processor to: - A. Re-identify de-identified data or pseudonymous data; or - B. Maintain data in identifiable form, or collect, obtain, retain or access data or technology, in order to be capable of associating an authenticated consumer request with personal data. - 3.
 Consumer requests.
-Nothing in this chapter may be construed to require a controller or processor to comply with an authenticated consumer rights request if the controller: 28 29 30 A. Is not reasonably capable of associating the request with the personal data, or it would be unreasonably burdensome for the controller to associate the request with the personal data; 31 32 33 B. Does not use the personal data to recognize or respond to the consumer who is the subject of the personal data, or associate the personal data with other personal data about the same consumer; and 34 35 36 C. Does not sell the personal data to a 3rd party or otherwise voluntarily disclose the personal data to a 3rd party other than a processor, except as otherwise permitted in this section.
-37 38 39 40 4.
+This chapter may not be construed to require a controller or processor to comply with an authenticated consumer rights request if the controller: - A. Is not reasonably capable of associating the request with the personal data, or it would be unreasonably burdensome for the controller to associate the request with the personal data;

+- B. Does not use the personal data to recognize or respond to the consumer who is the 2 subject of the personal data, or associate the personal data with other personal data 3 about the same consumer; and - C. Does not sell the personal data to a 3rd party or otherwise voluntarily disclose the personal data to a 3rd party other than a processor, except as otherwise permitted in this section. - 4.
 Pseudonymous data requirements.
-The rights afforded under section 9604, subsection 1 do not apply to pseudonymous data in cases when the controller is able to demonstrate that information necessary to identify the consumer is kept separately and is subject to effective technical and organizational controls that prevent the controller from
+The rights afforded under section 9604, subsection 1 do not apply to pseudonymous data in cases when the controller is able to demonstrate that information necessary to identify the consumer is kept separately and is subject to effective technical and organizational controls that prevent the controller from accessing the information. - 5.
+Contractual oversight.
+A controller that discloses pseudonymous data or deidentified data shall exercise reasonable oversight to monitor compliance with contractual commitments to which the pseudonymous data or de-identified data is subject and shall take appropriate steps to address breaches of those contractual commitments.